VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 In a time crunch?
 Need a project now?
 Here is a fast, easy experiment you can do in an evening, but which has interesting results.
-My 2nd-grade daughter was doing this on her own, so it really is her invention.
+My second-grade daughter was doing this on her own, so it really is her invention.
 Since she needed a science fair project and we were running out of time, I grabbed the idea and converted it into an actual experiment.
 See the photos and her poster results below to know how to do the project.
-Use the videos to help teach more about the mathematical concepts of probability.
+You can also use the videos in this article to help teach more about the mathematical concepts of probability.

 - Make Your Guess (Hypothesis).
 Write it down.